-Just as the name suggests, dragon boat race is the No.1 festival activity.
+Just as the name suggests, the dragon boat race is the No.1 festival activity.
 It is a big event to watch the race.
 If you're energetic, you can join them.
 Before the race, there will be Chinese traditional ceremonies to pray for blessing.
 Then the race begins.
 12 rowers seated in a beautifully-decorated dragon boat row forward together by the order of a drum beater in the fore.
-It is a game of wisdom, power and teamwork.
+It is a game of wisdom, power, and teamwork.

 Eating Zong Zi

 Zong Zi is a festival food in most China, only available during Dragon Boat Festival.
 It is kind of rice ball, stuffed by meat, sesame, peanuts, and chestnuts and wrapped by red leaves.
 It is really a secret recipe to satisfy the most fastidious eaters.
 Not to miss!

 Taking an herbal bath on May 5th is very good for your health, especially to the skin.
 It is said that the bath also could get rid of bad luck and bring good luck.
 (Notice: if you are skin-sensitive, you'd better consult your doctor before having an herbal bath).